KReplica/KReplica/README.md

 KReplica is a DTO generator for KMP and Kotlin JVM.
 It runs automatically during Kotlin compilation.

-Also check out the new [website](https://kreplica.availe.io) for KReplica (its documentation is more up-to-date than the README).
+Also check out the new [website](https://kreplica.availe.io) for KReplica.
+The documentation site is currently more up-to-date than the README; except the fact that it currently does not cover the nested contextual feature.

 ### Features: